TJHDerrick/NCC-Portal-App-Dev-Project-/README.md

 **Introduction**
 National Cadet Corps (Singapore) is a youth organization that aims to instill leadership and military skills to its members.
 Through a series of activties such as flying fox, kayaking, obstacle courses, it encourages youth to be adventurous and bold.
-Since 2018, NCC's website has discontinued and it has been disseminating information through the respective Commanding Officers \n from each secondary school and their Facebook/Instagram page.
+Since 2018, NCC's website has discontinued and it has been disseminating information through the respective Commanding Officers from each secondary school and their Facebook/Instagram page.